Vestibular and Dizziness

 Dizziness is a broad term used to describe different types of experiences including feeling:

 After a concussion, all of the descriptors of dizziness listed above can occur in teens.
 They can occur all the time, sometimes, or only with certain activities.
-While you are recovering, dizziness makes it very difficult to participate in many activities.
+While you are recovering, dizziness can make it very difficult to participate in many activities.
+It is also common for dizziness to get a little worse when doing activities, but this is OK as long as you can tolerate the symptoms and you are not at risk of falling or hitting your head.
+You may need to take a short break or modify the activity.

 Why are you dizzy?